reiryuki/Dolby-Atmos-OnePlus-8-Visible-Magisk-Module/README.md

 ## Requirements
 - Android 9 until 12
-- 64 bit architecture
+- Architecture 64 bit
 - Magisk installed
-- Bluetooth A2DP offload supported ROM (If not supported, read Optional to use DaxUI)
+- Bluetooth A2DP offload supported ROM (If not supported, READ Optionals to use DaxUI!)

 ## Warning!!!
 - Prepare for possibility of bootloop or even brick because this is not a pure Magisk Module